vdiaz1x/RPG-Battle-Simulator/README.md

 | PostMVP | L | 10hrs| 00hrs | 00hrs |
 | Super Total |  | 50hrs| 00hrs | 00hrs |

+My time estimates were way off.
+Also, I underestimated the scope and difficulty of this project.

 ## Helper Functions
 Helper functions should be generic enought that they can be reused in other applications.
 Use this section to document all helper functions that fall into this category.